wompking/carminiteblocks/README.md

 In the case that multiple controllers are attached, the blocks will only become solid when both controllers are turned off.

+## Carminite Builder

+The **Carminite Builder** [*(figure 15)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-15) is a block that when powered, builds temporary blocks in different directions.
+When turned on, it will select the nearest player and start building a line of blocks in the direction the selected player is looking. [*(figure 16)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-16)

+When it is turned off, or when it builds 17 blocks, or when it is "driven" into a solid block, the blocks built will begin decaying. [*(figure 17)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-17) While the blocks decay, it will be in a "recharging" state and will not be able to create any new blocks.
+This "recharging" state ends when all of the blocks decay, and its end is signalled by a high-pitched ping from the builder.

+If the block is broken before the end condition is reached, it **will not** send the "start decaying" signal to the built blocks.
+This means that instead of beginning to decay, the blocks will only decay when the end of their lifetime is reached, which is, by default, 100 seconds.

+The builder can break crops and other non-solid plants by driving into them, and does not turn farmland underneath it into dirt.
+This means it is very suitable to use with farm automation. [*(figure 18)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-18)

 ## Images

 #### Figure 1